We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Foreplay is considered any sexual activity before intercourse.
-That said, intercourse doesn’t need to be the grand finale or even on the menu if you don’t want.
+In fact, penetrative sex doesn’t need to be the grand finale or even on the menu if you don’t want it.
 Great foreplay is plenty hot when done right.

 Yes, foreplay feels good, but it goes deeper than that.
 Engaging in foreplay helps build emotional intimacy that can make you and your partner feel more connected in and out of the bedroom.